What is Databricks? Functionalities and Importance

 Ease of Use

 Databricks provides an intuitive, user-friendly interface for data processing and machine learning tasks.
-This makes it easier for data scientists and engineers to focus on the core aspects of their work without worrying about the underlying infrastructure.
+This makes it easier for data scientists and engineers to focus on the core aspects of their data processing workflows scheduling without worrying about the underlying infrastructure.

 Databricks integrates with popular big data technologies such as Apache Hive, Apache Spark, and Apache Kafka for seamless data processing and machine learning.